You might be rigging pilot ladders for many years already without knowing that your methods may not be correct.

 I had many experiences where securing the above proved useful during pilot boarding and disembarking.

-It usually happens in particular weather.
+It usually happens in a particular weather.

 The sea was rough as the pilot boat started coming alongside.
 Upon approaching the ladder, the boat got tossed up with the waves pitting the pilot ladder against the ship’s side.

 I was sure that the ladder received the weight of the pilot boat when it pounded back on the waters.
-I was even looking for damages on the rubber steps and the side ropes but found nothing.

-Arrangement Matters
+Arrangement matters!

 Of course, we can not put all the blame on the crew.
 The root cause for most of these findings can be easily traced to the design and construction of the ship.

-As a matter of experience, one of the occurring problems some of the deck crew face are with the pilot ladder arrangements.
-Its weight during rigging and securing claimed many backaches and continue to do so.
+As a matter of experience, one of the occurring problems some of the deck crew face is with the pilot ladder arrangements.

 Pilots are full-ahead on bringing this to light since they are the front liners.
 If we can tap the coast guards, Port State Control Officers, and even vetting inspectors, we can expedite fixing these deficiencies.